What is Rabies?

 Level of protection

-Booster doses are not usually required except in the event of a future rabies exposure, where 2 additional doses should be given.
+Booster doses are not usually required except in the event of a future rabies exposure, where 2 additional doses should be given, and for repeat travel to a rabies-endemic area after receiving the accelerated schedule (days 0, 3 and 7).
 Australian recommendations for those people who have been immunised and have on-going occupational exposure to lyssaviruses, is to test the level of rabies antibodies every 2 years and provide booster injections whenever antibody levels fall below 0.5IU/ml.

 Possible Side Effects